tuantje/AI-Inpainting-Thesis/README.md

 README.md
 # Thesis Project on Image Inpainting

 This repository contains the essential components of my thesis on evaluating/analysing inpainting models based on Gated Convolutions proposed by Yu et al. (https://github.com/JiahuiYu/generative_inpainting).
-The Google Drive is structured into several folders, each serving a distinct purpose within the project.
+This repository is structured into several folders, each serving a distinct purpose within the project.

 ## Folder Structure